-As at 31 December 2022 and 2021, the most significant procedures maintained by the Group were as follows
+As at 31 December 2023 and 2022, the most significant procedures maintained by the Group were as follows

-- Vía Célere Desarrollos Inmobiliarios, S.A.U. has received claims from construction companies in 2022 amounting to 1,236 thousand euros, which it has provisioned (1,578 thousand euros in 2021). - Also, in 2020, the Group subsidiary Vía Célere, S.L.U. received a claim for compensation for an alleged delay in the delivery of the property covered by the transaction, for which a provision of 1,352 thousand euros has been made, which remains in force.
+- The Parent Company has received claims by different agents related to the real estate development process during the year 2023 for an amount of 1,806 thousand euros that it keeps provisioned and has reversed an amount of 8,014 thousand euros for dismissal of this type of claims. - The Parent Company has received claims from construction companies during 2022 amounting to 1,236 thousand euros, for which it has made provisions. - Also, in 2020, the Group subsidiary of Vía Célere, S.L.U. received a claim for compensation for an alleged delay in the delivery of the property covered by the transaction, for which a provision of 1,352 thousand euros has been made, but was reversed in 2023 as it was rejected.